juxt/bidi/README.md

 {:handler :article, :params {:id "999"}}
 ```

-To generate the path we need to supply the value of `:id` as extra
+To form the path we need to supply the value of `:id` as extra
 arguments to the `path-for` function.

 ```clojure